-(a) Hitchhiking for dispersal
+(a) “Hitchhiking” for dispersal

-Remarkably, despite tens of thousands of known insect fossil inclusions, our report corresponds to about 6% of all the previous occurrences of springtails ever reported in Dominican amber and consist of two taxa out of twelve described in total [32–34].
-As this association is unique among many comparable specimens of termites from La Cumbre, it cannot represent the general abundance of these springtails in termites’ environments but must correspond to more specific biotic explanation.
+Remarkably, despite tens of thousands of known insect fossil inclusions, our report corresponds to about 6% of all the previous occurrences of springtails ever reported in Dominican amber and consists of two taxa out of twelve described in total [32–34].
+As this association is unique among many comparable specimens of termites from La Cumbre, it cannot represent the general abundance of these springtails in termites’ environments but must correspond to a more specific biotic explanation.

 Other symphypleonan fossil associations are known from amber, beginning with two cases of Eocene harvestmen legs supporting up to five individuals arranged in a row and clasped by the antennae (Cholewinsky pers. comm. in ; Fig. 4).
 While the springtails were differently positioned (either facing the leg or facing away from it), they all show antennae distinctly bent toward this appendage, suggesting antennae were initially secured to it.
 The resulting position was interpreted as their immediate detachment following resin entrapment .
-Associations with winged insects are described from attachments on the forewing base of a mayfly (Miocene ) and the leg of an false blaster beetle (Eocene ; Fig. 4C).
+Associations with winged insects are described from attachments on the forewing base of a mayfly (Miocene ) and the leg of an false blister beetle (Eocene ; Fig. 4C).
 In the case of the beetle association, antennae were implicated, as were the mouthparts which may have grasped onto the leg surface (or perhaps tibial setae, ).
 Thus, all previous cases of preserved attachment of springtails (excluding that of the mayfly association) were described from smooth cylindrical legs.
 The associations here reveal springtails with a positioning attachment preserved on novel structures consisting of insect antennae and wing margins.
 In those cases, we observe that the attachment is also achieved by rolling up of the fourth antennomere around termite antennae/sclerotized wing margins, implicating this structure in the general phoretic ability of the springtails.
 Possible variations in grasping mechanisms have been briefly addressed, stressing the attachments of both a long-antennomere species (Sminthurus longicornis†) to a 25 µm-thin leg, and that of a medium-antennomere species (S. sp.) to a 100 µm-thick leg [22, 23].
-The herein case confirms these possible variations revealing the attachment of a much smaller species with quite short antennomeres grasped onto 20–40 µm thick structures.
+The herein case confirms these possible variations revealing the attachment of a much smaller species with quite short antennomeres grasped onto 20-40 µm thick structures.
 We stress that this behavior must have been even more dependent on antenna/body lengths.
 Indeed, in Poduromorpha and even more in Neelipleona morphotypes the antenna/body length ratio is less than 1:3 (Fig. 3).
-And if many Entomobryomorpha possess longer antennae—reaching a third to half of their total length—their limited antennal subdivision would preclude any antennal attachment that could support their total body weight (see , Fig. 3).
+And if many Entomobryomorpha possess longer antennae – reaching a third to half of their total length – their limited antennal subdivision would preclude any antennal attachment that could support their total body weight (see , Fig. 3).
 Attachment efficiency may be restricted to symphypleonan morphotypes that correspond to a short bulbous body with (1) antennae reaching a third to half of the body length and a (2) fourth prehensile antennomere with subdivisions consisting at least 1/3 of the antenna length (Fig. 3).
 As an example, in E. helibionta sp. nov. the fourth antennomere is divided in eight sub-segments representing in total 60% of the total antennal length.
-Variations in length and subdivision of fourth antennomere among Symphypleona might have driven specificities in hosts selections/attachments, their increase conferring probably more generalist behaviors.
-Our observations finally confirm the involvement of mouthparts as a secondary important element to the primary antennal attachment, grasping surfaces or acting as abutment.
+Variations in length and subdivision of fourth antennomere among Symphypleona might have driven specificities in host selections/attachments, their increase probably contributing to some more generalist behaviors.
+Our observations finally confirm the involvement of mouthparts as a secondary important element to the primary antennal attachment, grasping surfaces or acting as an abutment.

 While migration strategies in springtails are today poorly understood, they have been observed to occur through four vectors: windborne, pedestrian, rafting, and wind propelled on water surface .
 Because Collembola are highly susceptible to desiccation, it is highly unlikely they are capable of moving over oceanic distances through aerial movements, favouring recently accepted water dispersal option confirmed by experiments [17, 19].
-However, the so far evidence of waterborne dispersal only applies to Poduromorpha and Entomobryomorpha; as well as for large “swarm” pedestrian migrations [17, 19, 20, 41, 42].
+However, the evidence so far of waterborne dispersal only applies to Poduromorpha and Entomobryomorpha; as well as for large “swarm” pedestrian migrations [17, 19, 20, 41, 42].
 Symphypleona have so far only been caught in air (up to 3350 m, [18, 43]) and, as strictly terrestrial and freshwater inhabitants, there is no evidence that they could maintain themselves in association with brackish water .
 However, Symphypleona, which extends into Spanish amber dated to the Lower Cretaceous , display many recently diverged clades (e.g. genera Sminthurinus and Sminthurides) on every continent.
-This present-day distribution suggests the existence of additional mechanisms for dispersal.
+This present-day distribution suggests the existence of additional mechanisms for significant dispersal.
 The type of phoresy evidenced herein from the fossil record may have facilitated this intensive dispersal.

 (b) Springtails and phoresy